matuzo/HTMHell/hell/entries/button_like_link.md

 It’s a link to a form at the same page that looks like a button.

-1. By adding `role="button"` to a link, you’re telling that it’s a button, though it acts like a link.
+1. By adding `role="button"` to a link, you’re telling that it’s a button, though it acts like a link. {{ snippets.native_semantics }}
 2. `aria-haspopup="true"` suggests that there’s a popup, but it doesn’t exist.
 3. Padding should be added via CSS, not `&nbsp;`.